Coco Chanel Trivia Questions

 Chanel No. 5 was the first perfume to bear a designer’s name, but celebrity endorsements existed earlier—actress Sarah Bernhardt had promoted a perfume in the 1890s.

-59.Chanel was a paid informant for Nazi intelligence during World War II, code-named 'Westminster.'
+59.Chanel was an informant for Nazi intelligence during World War II, code-named 'Westminster.'

 Click to reveal answer ›